Esqarrouth/QorumLogs/README.md

 Congratulations!
 </br></br>
-###Google Docs As Database Setup (Optional, ~4 minutes)
+###Log Storage in GoogleDocs (Optional, ~4 minutes)

 1. Open [Google Drive](https://drive.google.com/), click New > More > Google Forms. http://i.imgur.com/f3tJNTS.png
-2. Enter a title to your form form top left corner
+2. Enter a title to your form from the top left corner
 3. The first field Question Title should be "App Version" and Question Type should be "Text" http://i.imgur.com/799xH6D.png
 4. Click Done.
 Add 3 more items like this, their texts should be "User Information", "Code Information", "Log Text".
 5. Be sure it looks something like this at the end: http://i.imgur.com/uTFVSMu.png